jngideon997/2765_cleaning/README.md

 # 2765_cleaning
-Repository for cleaning and aggregating 2765 data for ingestion
+Repository for cleaning and aggregating 2765 data for ingestion to BHA Lakehouse.